 - 3:45 – Peggy’s Cove – the must-visit fishing village super close to Halifax – LEAVE EARLY to arrive before tour buses.
 There is plenty of space for walking around and supporting local businesses (including a lobster cart or two).
 There are several vantage points, both at the lighthouse and to the southwest of the cove.
 You’ll love every view!

 - 8:20 – Mahone Bay – basically the cutest maritime town, looks like it’s straight out of Practical Magic.
-Mahone Bay has a LOT of bed and breakfasts, so if you want to enjoy slow travel through Nova Scotia, between the quaint accommodations and the many small restaurants, Mahone Bay might be just right for you!
+Mahone Bay (said Maw-own) has a LOT of bed and breakfasts, so if you want to enjoy slow travel through Nova Scotia, between the quaint accommodations and the many small restaurants, Mahone Bay might be just right for you!
 It’s also less crowded than other stops along the lighthouse route.

 Lunenburg UNESCO World Heritage Site